-Governments or other public service agencies must occasionally acquire private property in order to carry out their public purposes.
+Government entities and other public service agencies must occasionally acquire private property for public use.

-The process of acquiring private property for public purposes is called eminent domain or condemnation.
+The process of acquiring private property for public use is called eminent domain or condemnation.
 When property is taken, the owner has a constitutional right to receive fair compensation.

-Below, you will find information about the eminent domain process in Utah, and the Office of the Property Rights Ombudsman’s role helping individual land owners.
+Below you will find information about the eminent domain process in Utah and this Office’s role in helping individual land owners.

 If your property is being acquired for a public use, please call the Office for further information and free assistance.
 We look forward to speaking with you.